2 Rocky Mount police officers who were in Capitol during riot face federal charges

-Federal authorities have charged two Rocky Mount Police Department officers in connection with their admitted presence inside the Capitol during the Jan.
+Federal authorities have charged two Rocky Mount Police Department officers who were inside the U.S. Capitol during the Jan.
 6 riots.

 A federal arrest warrant unsealed Wednesday charges officer Jacob Fracker, 29, and Sgt.
 Thomas “T.J.”
 Robertson, 47, with a misdemeanor of knowingly entering a restricted building without authority to do so and knowingly engaging in conduct that disrupts government business.
 The warrant also charges Robertson and Fracker with the petty offense of engaging in disruptive conduct in the Capitol in order to interfere with a session of Congress.